 Members of our Compensation Committee review annually and approve goals and objectives relevant to our executive officers' compensation, including annual performance objectives.
 They evaluate annually the performance of the chief executive officer and other executive officers, and recommend to the independent directors of the Board the compensation level for each such person based on this evaluation.
 They review on a periodic basis our executive compensation programs to determine whether they are properly coordinated and achieve their intended purposes.
 They review and recommend to the Board for approval any changes in incentive compensation plans and equity-based compensation plans.
-The members of the Company's stockholders, and grant equity-based awards pursuant to such plans in compliance with the 1940 Act.
+The members of the Compensation Committee review and approve all equity-based compensation plans of Triangle, whether or not final approval rests with the Company's stockholders, and grant equity-based awards pursuant to such plans in compliance with the 1940 Act.
 They review and approve compensation packages, including any special supplemental benefits or perquisites for our executive officers.
 They review employee compensation strategies, including salary levels and ranges and employee fringe benefits, as well as compensation consultants' analyses and various industry comparables including both public and private investment funds that operate and invest in a manner similar to the Company.

 In determining executive compensation levels for our executive officers, the Compensation Committee meets at least annually with management, and may meet with independent compensation consultants, in order to determine whether current methods of executive compensation are effective in achieving Triangle's short and long term strategies.
 The Compensation Committee, in conjunction with a compensation consultant if necessary, will analyze the compensation of executive officers and directors of other BDCs in order to establish the compensation levels necessary to attract and retain quality executive officers and investment professionals.
-In 2011, the Compensation Committee on these matters.
+In 2011, the Compensation Committee engaged McLagan, an independent compensation consultant, to advise the Compensation Committee on these matters.
 For more information regarding the role of Triangle's management in determining compensation, please see the discussion in "Compensation Discussion & Analysis - Establishing Compensation Levels - Role of the Compensation Committee and Management."

 The members of the Compensation Committee are Messrs.
-Dunwoody, Goldstein and Smith, each of whom is independent for purposes of Section 2(a)(19) of the 1940 Act and the applicable NYSE corporate governance listing standards.
+Dunwoody, Goldstein and Smith, each of whom is independent for purposes of Section 2(a) (19) of the 1940 Act and the applicable NYSE corporate governance listing standards.
 Mr. Smith serves as the chairman of the Compensation Committee.
 Our Compensation Committee held three meetings during 2011.